iambryant/junos-dev-playbook/README.md

 You can install the Python libraries with the `requirements.txt` in this repository using `pip3 install -r requirements.txt`.

+The playbooks in this repository were tested on the following Junos OS versions:

+  - EX: JUNOS 21.4
+  - NFX: JUNOS 24.2
+  - QFX: JUNOS 21.4
+  - SRX: JUNOS 23.4
+  - vSRX (3.0): Junos 23.4

 ## Notes

 The following notes are oddities/issues I've encountered while developing playbooks for Juniper platforms or issues in